fhellwig/process-runner/README.md

 For convenience, watching for changes and restarting the process is included in this package.
 I found this more convenient that dealing with command line tools such as nodemon.
 Although these can be run as modules, it is not their primary operating mode.
 The `watch()` method in this package provides an alternative.

-Various edge cases have been taken into account including buggy third-party packages that hijack SIGINT event handling or situations in which processes exit before having a chance for their own SIGINT handlers to run.
-This package works equally well on Linux, macOS, and Windows.
+This package works on Linux, macOS, and Windows.

 ## API

-The `NodeProcess` class has a constructor and four async methods, each returning a promise.
+The `NodeProcess` class has a constructor and five async methods (one of which is static), each returning a promise.

 ### `new NodeProcess(modulePath, args)`